Distance Learning Instructional Resources

 Project Gutenberg – free ebooks

-Writing – This is an extensive English Dictionary and Thesaurus with grammar rules.
+Your Dictionary – This is an extensive English Dictionary and Thesaurus with grammar rules.
 This Site also offers 6,800 foreign language and dialect dictionaries, specialty dictionaries (i.e. medical, business, law and computers) and language courses for hundreds of languages.
 There are also thousands of links to language resources.

 Wikipedia – the free online encyclopedia that anyone can edit

-Nutrition.gov – This site provides a wealth of information on food consumption, food safety, fitness, health and disease.
+Nutrition.gov – This site provides a wealth of information on food consumption, food safety, fitness, health, and disease.

-Current Events – Current events from around the world, including the United States
+CNN Student News – Current events from around the world, including the United States

 Math Forum – This is a math resource library for students and teachers.